WeAreAcademy/mark-react-proj--meet-react/README.md

 - Evaluate TypeScript values, variables and expressions inside TSX
 - Explain the purpose of `ReactDOM.render`

+## Exercise 0: Introducing React

+So far we have focused on programs which we interact with via the terminal.
+Now we are going to move on to those which we can interact with via the browser.

+React is a popular web development JavaScript library (with TS support).
+It is used to build interactive websites.
+[This blog post](https://skillcrush.com/blog/what-is-react-js/#what) will help to introduce you to what ReactJS is all about.
+[React has its own extensive documentation](https://reactjs.org/) which we recommend for future thought.
+If you already have some familiarity with web development, it's a good place to begin, but if this is all new to you then hold off until you have some more familiarity with HTML.
+Note that the React docs mainly refer to JavaScript but all of the learnings translate into TypeScript.

 ## Exercise 1: Installing and demoing

 > 🎯 **Success criterion:** you can view the React web app on `localhost:3000`